LostInBrittany/ace-widget/README.md

 > of [PolymerLabs ace-element](https://github.com/PolymerLabs/ace-element).
 >

+> Modern implementation using Lit 3.1
-> Polymer 3.x. element
+>
-> The legacy Polymer 2.x version is available [here](https://www.webcomponents.org/element/LostInBrittany/ace-widget/)
+> The legacy Polymer implementation is still available as `ace-widget-old.js`

 ## Doc and demo